neopragma/teksystems-mainframe-240325/README.md

 - **[STRING5.cbl](cobol/STRING5.cbl)**.
 A sample program that demonstrates several COBOL features, including group and elementary Data Division entries, REDEFINES, RENAMES, MOVE CORRESPONDING, Reference Modification, IF/ELSE, and EVALUATE.

+- **[STRING6.cbl](cobol/STRING6.cbl)**.
+A sample program that demonstrates using combinations of STRING, UNSTRING, INSPECT, and intrinsic functions to manipulate text.

+- **[UNSTRING.cbl](cobol/UNSTRING.cbl)**.
+A sample program that demonstrates all the options of the UNSTRING statement.

 ## Assembler

 - **[BOOMER.asm](asm/BOOMER.asm)**.
 Program that abends, for testing JCL for conditional step execution.